-The average daily cost (per person) in Acadia National Park is $138, while the average daily cost in North Conway is $179.
+The average daily cost (per person) in Acadia National Park is $173, while the average daily cost in North Conway is $224.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
-While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Acadia National Park and North Conway in more detail.
+While every person is different, these costs are an average of past travelers in each destination.
+What follows is a categorical breakdown of travel costs for Acadia National Park and North Conway in more detail.

 For Acadia National Park, here are some examples of average food and meal prices for travelers:

 Also, here are some specific examples of entertainment, tickets, and activities for North Conway.

 When we compare the travel costs of actual travelers between Acadia National Park and North Conway, we can see that North Conway is more expensive.
 And not only is Acadia National Park much less expensive, but it is actually a significantly cheaper destination.
 So, traveling to Acadia National Park would let you spend less money overall.
 Or, you could decide to spend more money in Acadia National Park and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
 The same level of travel in North Conway would naturally cost you much more money, so you would probably want to keep your budget a little tighter in North Conway than you might in Acadia National Park.

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.